 This is only here because I wanted to be able to generate balanced encounters and to track multiple parties on the same world.

 I wanted a focused tool for compact hexcrawls that sit between a single encounter map and a full world hexmap.
-This produces playable regions that are easy to drop into campaigns, adventure hooks, and quick sandbox setups for session-length exploration.

 Create battle maps with geographical features, weather, and customizable grid settings.